Homotopy theory of Moore flows (I): Lg -flows

 \section{\texorpdfstring{$\mathcal{P}$}{Lg}-flows}

 A \textit{semicategory}, also called \textit{nonunital category} in the literature, is a category without identity maps in the structure.
-It is \textit{enriched} over a closed symmetric monoidal category $(\mathcal{V},\ot,I)$ if it satisfies all axioms of enriched category except the one involving the identity maps, i.e. the enriched composition is associative and not necessarily unital.
-Since the existence of a unit $I$ is not necessary anymore, it makes sense to define the notion of semicategory enriched over a closed symmetric semimonoidal category.
+It is \textit{enriched} over a biclosed monoidal category $(\mathcal{V},\ot,I)$ if it satisfies all axioms of enriched category except the one involving the identity maps, i.e. the enriched composition is associative and not necessarily unital.
+Since the existence of a unit $I$ is not necessary anymore, it makes sense to define the notion of semicategory enriched over a biclosed semimonoidal category.

 This section starts on purpose with the following very concise definition which is going to be explained right after.